 - In the Parish News this spring, we began sharing a Weekly Grace.
 Here they are collected for you.

 - In the Summer News Briefs, we changed things up a bit and offered Weekly Prayers for Bedtime.
+We continued with evening prayers during the winter holidays with Weekly Prayers for the Gloaming.
 Here they are collected for you.

 - Are you getting out in nature or wanting to get out in nature?
 Make it intentional with a nature journal.
 I’ve included one we’ve used in our house – and you can make your own!
 Creation is a marvelous thing!
 Go out and celebrate it!